GED (General Educational Development)GED Test Computer-Based Test (CBT) 2014 Series:

 How will I receive my initial Certificate of High School Equivalency with scores?

-Typically within five days of passing your 2014 series exams, TEA will email you a PDF file of your State of Texas Certificate of High School Equivalency for you to print.
+Typically within five days of passing your exams, TEA will email you a PDF file of your State of Texas Certificate of High School Equivalency for you to print.
 TEA will no longer mail certificates through the US Postal Service.

 How do I get a duplicate copy of my Certificate of High School Equivalency with scores?